nomagiclab/balancing-ball/markdowns/PID.md

 Similarly K_p, K_i and K_d are (again) preset constants.

-## Are I and D components always necesarry? - Some problems that you should have in mind
+## Are I and D components always necesarry? - Problems that you should have in mind:
 ### When does controller with only I component create problems?
 - Mathemtatics here is used to model the real world - a world in which things have their limitations.
 - Consider a drone with PID controller used to control its altitude - if we hold it, the propeller will try to move faster and faster possibly destroying itself.